C$ 87 Find Cheap Flights from Los Angeles to Canada

 • If you are looking for a convenient public transportation option to get you from the Vancouver International Airport to downtown Vancouver, a fine choice is to take the TransLink CA Canada Line, which offers service to the downtown area in around 25 minutes.

-Top 5 airlines serving from Los Angeles to Canada
+Reviews of the top 5 airlines flying from Los Angeles to Canada

 Need help choosing which airline to fly with from Los Angeles to Canada?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.